 {\bf Example 3.} Let ${\bf C}$ be a binary linear $[6, 3, 3]_2$ code with the following parity check matrix.\\

 Since $(000111)$ is a codeword, $d_2({\bf C})=4$.
+Any vector in ${\bf F}_2^3$ can be represented as the sum of at most two columns in the above parity check matrix.
 Hence the covering radius of the above binary linear $[6, 3, 3]_2$ code is $2$.
 From Proposition 2.1, the covering radius of this linear $[6, 3, 3]_2$ code in the pair-metric satisfies $3\leq R_2({\bf C}) \leq 4$.
 If $R_2({\bf C})=3$, then in each coset ${\bf v}+{\bf C} \subset {\bf F}_2^6$, the vector of Hamming weight $2$ has to contain two consecutive support positions.
 This is not the case, since we can check $(1,1,1)$ has no representation as the sum of two consecutive columns in the above matrix.
 Therefore $R_2({\bf C})=4$ attains the above redundancy bound for symbol pair codes and the bound in Proposition 2.1.\\

 The Norse bound in \cite{HKM78} claims that for a binary linear code ${\bf C}$, if its dual distance is at least $2$, that is no two columns in any generator matrix of ${\bf C}$ are linear dependent, then the covering radius $R_H({\bf C}) \leq \lfloor\frac{n}{2}\rfloor$, or see Corollary 11.2.2 in \cite{HP}.
-Example 3 is a counterexample for such claim in pair metric.
-Hence the Norse bound on covering radii in $b$-symbol metric is not true.\\
+Example 3 is a counterexample to such claim in the pair metric.
+Hence the Norse bound on the covering radius in the $b$-symbol metric does not hold true.\\

-The Delsarte bound in \cite{Delsarte} asserts that the covering radius of a linear code is not more than the number of nonzero weights of its dual.
-The following example shows that this is not true for covering symbol-pair codes.\\

 {\bf Example 4.} Let ${\bf C}$ be the Hamming $[8, 4, 4]_2$ code with the following generator matrix.
-This is a binary linear code with $d_H({\bf C})=4$ with $16$ codewords, Their weights are $4$ and $8$ and this code have two nonzero weights $4$ and $8$.\\
+This is a binary linear code with $d_H({\bf C})=4$ with $16$ codewords.
+Their weights are $4$ and $8$ and this code have two nonzero weights $4$ and $8$.\\